aquariumkoifish/MisterAbyss/README.md

 - ☆.My ponies are NOT cosplays, do not call them as such, as I am not cosplaying them.☆
 - ☆.Please do not talk to me if you are under 16, it makes me uncomfortable.☆
 - ☆.Do not ask for my discord or friend me if you haven't spoken to me before, or if I'm unaware of your age.☆
+- ☆.I'm usually AFK, but feel free to C+H, whisper to interact if you don't see me active please.☆
 <!---
 MisterAbyss/MisterAbyss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.